 An Antipodean travel company serving world travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in learning as a couple or solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Iran that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Iran or our other tours.

 Iran is located in southwestern Asia, sharing borders with Azerbaijan, Armenia, and Turkmenistan (north), Pakistan and Afghanistan (east), and Turkey and Iraq (west).
 It is bounded by three bodies of water: Caspian Sea in the north, and the Persian Gulf and the Gulf of Oman in the south.
 A dozen islands in the Persian Gulf also belong to Iranian territory.
 It is the second largest country by area in the Middle East (after Saudi Arabia).
 Iran’s capital and largest city is Tehran.

 Iran changed its official name from Persia in 1935, following a request from the Iranian government under Reza Shah Pahlavi to use the indigenous name instead of the Greek-derived “Persia”.